 - ONE cup of sugar?
 Who are you?!

 - I love you, but I hate you (and also, more halwa plz?)

 - YOU HAVE FORGOTTEN YOUR CLEAN EATING ROOTS.

-If “healthy” isn’t your thing and you’ve somehow found your way this deep into this blog post, then know that you can of course always add sugar to these ladoos if you want.
-But my main goal with this recipe was to create a sweet for those of you who are watching what you eat for health reasons.
+If “healthy” isn’t your thing, and you’ve somehow found your way this deep into this blog post, then know that you can, of course, always add sugar to these ladoos if you want.
+But my main goal with this recipe was to create a sweet for those who are watching what you eat for health reasons.
 These are not authentic (like, at all), but they absolutely hit the spot when you’re craving something bad for you, you know?

 What’s in a name anyway… here’s a picture to distract you.
 Look!
 I took a bite out of it:

 Look at how easy it is to make these ladoos: